OTE celebrates new historical marker

 “It’s wonderful that the community of Cave Junction and the Oregon Caves are sharing this story with a larger audience,” said OTE’s Oregon Historical Marker Program Administrator Annie von Domitz.
 “The story of the View-Master’s Oregon origins is a prime example of how our agency helps connect motorists with Oregon attractions that might otherwise be missed.”

-The unveiling of the new marker will be presided over by Oregon Travel Information Council Chair Gwenn Baldwin.
+The 2015 unveiling of the new marker was presided over by Oregon Travel Information Council Chair Gwenn Baldwin.

 Oregon’s 3D pioneers